DCRS/DCRS-UI/README.md

 >
 > All these freedoms/conditions may change in the future and you agree with this when using it.

+# Understanting #

+You can read the SPECS.md, and too you can read the FEATURES.md file, all included in the project.

 # Contributing #